How to develop a Risk-based manufacturing process and control strategy using Quality by Design

 Process optimization using Quality by Design

 Traditionally, the pharmaceutical and biopharmaceutical industries have not been the forerunners of innovative engineering solutions.
-For many decades, pharmaceutical manufacturing has been controlled by a regulatory framework centralized around testing quality into the product, also known as Quality by Testing (QbT).
+For decades, a regulatory framework centered on testing quality into the product, known as Quality by Testing (QbT), has governed pharmaceutical manufacturing.
 In contrast, other fields of processing and related manufacturing sciences have successfully implemented sophisticated technologies to increase process- and product understanding.

 The concept behind QbD is to build quality into the product and processes through a systematic scientific and risk-based approach to product and process design.
 A collection of tools, including Design of Experiments (DoE), Quality Risk Management (QRM) and Process Analytical Technology (PAT), contribute to organize the formulation development process and manufacturing development process.
 Building quality into the product and processes is done by identifying and control Critical Quality Attributes (CQAs), Critical Material Attributes (CMAs), and Critical Process Parameters (CPPs).
 It provides the ability to systematically design a robust formulation and manufacturing process.
-The combination of the aforementioned parameters/tools in the QbD approach enhances product and process knowledge and makes it possible to develop the manufacturing process simultaneously with the formulation design.
+The integration of the mentioned parameters/tools in the QbD approach boosts product and process knowledge.
+It enables concurrent development of the manufacturing process alongside formulation design.

 Product and process development